Italy Heaven: Plan your dream holiday in Italy

 Emilia-Romagna travel

-For an area which doesn't include any of Italy's largest tourist destinations, Emilia-Romagna is surprisingly well-connected with international airports.
-From the UK you can fly to Parma, Bologna, Forlė and Rimini.
-The region also has good transport links with its neighbours, and is in easy reach of destinations like Venice, Pisa, Verona, Milan and Genoa, which makes it a convenient component in a touring or two-centre holiday.
+The Emilia- Romagna region also has good transport links with its neighbours, and is in easy reach of destinations like Venice, Pisa, Verona, Milan and Genoa, which makes it a convenient component in a touring or two-centre holiday.

 What to see in Emilia-Romagna

-Bologna is the region's capital; a large and historic university town with lots to see and do.
+Bologna is the region’s capital; a large and historic university town with lots to see and do.
 Ferrara, a medieval and Renaissance city, is a UNESCO World Heritage site, along with the nearby Po Delta, with its protected lagoon environments.
-Parma, Reggio Emilia and Modena are all attractive art cities; Modena's cathedral is also on the UNESCO list.
-Ancient Ravenna is also a UNESCO Heritage site, and is famous for its Byzantine and early Christian mosaics.
+Parma, Reggio Emilia and Modena are all attractive art cities; Modena’s cathedral is also on the UNESCO list.
+Ancient Ravenna is another a UNESCO Heritage site, and is famous for its Byzantine and early Christian mosaics.

 The sandy beaches of the Emilia-Romagna coastline - the Riviera Romagnola - are popular holiday destinations, with many modern resorts like Cattolica, Cesenatico and Milano Marittima.
 Of the Adriatic beach resorts Rimini is the best-known to foreign visitors, and is currently shaking off its tacky reputation with something of a style renaissance.
 As well as the long and crowded beaches, it also has an important historic centre with sights including the Renaissance Tempio Malatestiano and the Roman Arch of Augustus.